 space link: A communications link between a spacecraft and its associated ground system, or between two spacecraft.
 A space link consists of one or more Physical Channels in one or both directions.

 synchronous: Of or pertaining to a sequence of events occurring in a fixed-time relationship (within specified tolerance) to another sequence of events.

-Definitions from the ISO Basic Reference Model (Reference [1])

-real subnetwork: A collection of equipment and physical media which forms an autonomous whole and which can be used to interconnect real systems for the purpose of data transfer.

-subnetwork: An abstraction of a real subnetwork.
+User application: A process in this book generating or receiving Space Packets associated with a specific APID.

 Definition from CCSDS 232.0-B-3 (Reference [C4])

 delimited: Having a known (and finite) length; applies to data in the context of data handling.